02Naitsirk/osuDifficultyCalculator/README.md

 There's no EZ, you must manually adjust the .osu file.
 Simply divide the CS, AR, and OD by 2, and don't round.

-Finally, this system does not have an angle or speed buff.
+Finally, this system does not have a speed buff.

 # Results
 Because this system is "strainless", you can expect difficulty spikes to be nerfed, because strain becomes high on difficulty spikes, and  consistent maps to be buffed.